Think About the Future

 Not a loudspeaker, an Ion drive

 The world has changed a lot from Klein's time, information is much more available (and misinformation) and the speed of development and opportunity for investment has increased.
-There's been a few small projects on Kickstarter, plasma kits etc. and some efforts that look like a massless speaker with less substance than that behind them.
+Components for high voltage use are now much cheaper and with a wider variety of devices.
+There's been a few small projects on Kickstarter, plasma kits etc. and some efforts that look like a massless speaker but often with little substance behind them.

 A few more recent examples that were almost commercialised include: